MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/no-build-step.md

 One approach is to avoid SFCs altogether.
 The component is set as HTML + Vue syntax on an element and then Vue is initialized against that element.

-From the Vue.js example in [JSPM Sandbox](https://jspm.org/sandbox).
+From the Vue.js example in [JSPM Sandbox](https://jspm.org/sandbox), which is no longer there.

 This uses the ES Module syntax so you get to reference Vue by URL on JSPM CDN, rather than as a script tag.

+An [import map](https://wicg.github.io/import-maps/) is used to set CDNs and possibly lock versions.
+But I found the import did not actually work as `vue` when I ran this myself.

 - `index.html`
     ```html